Alonso de Espina

 Alonso de Espina (c.
 1410 – after 1464) was a Spanish Franciscan Catholic preacher and writer.
 He was the author of Fortalitium Fidei, a treatise on arguments to be used to oppose detractors of Catholicism.

 Biography

 Thought by many to be a convert from Judaism, Alonso de Espina was for many years superior of the House of Studies of the Friars Minor at Salamanca, Spain.
 Recent scholarship suggests that Alonso was not a converted Jew (converso).

 Fortalitium

-He was a man of great learning and attained considerable renown as a preacher, but his chief claim to fame is being the author of Fortalitium Fidei.
+He was a man of great learning and attained considerable renown as a preacher, but his chief claim to fame was being the author of Fortalitium Fidei.